jdlee/JDLee_ObsidianNotes/src/site/notes/11_LearningCreatingWriting/11c_ObsidianNotes/11c3h2 Zotero Integration plugin.md

 # Zotero Integration plugin links Zotero to Obsidian for literature notes and citations

 The Zotero Integration plugin makes it possible to extract information from Zotero and insert it into Obsidian.
+See the references at the bottom of this note for video and text-based tutorials that walk through this setup.

-This requires that you download and install the BetterBibtext plugin for Zotero.
+The first step is to configure Zotero.
+Download and install the BetterBibtext plugin for Zotero.
 Also enable "Quick Copy" in the Settings>>Export and ensure that the citation style is available in Settings>>Cite.

-To configure this plugin first download and enable the Zotero Integration plugin for Obsidian.
+For the Obsidian configuration, first download and enable the Zotero Integration plugin for Obsidian.
+After enabling Zotero Integration, adjust its settings to enable its two main features:

-After enabling Zotero Integration, adjust its settings to enable its two main features: Insert citation into a note and creating a note based on Zotero data including highlighted text.
+1. Insert citation into a note
+2. Create a literature note based on Zotero data, including highlighted text and other notations.

-Once configured you should be able to choose the Zotero Integration command from the command palette (Command P), which should activate the Zotero search bar.
-Selecting a reference from the Zotero search should produce either a citation in the current note or create a literature note.
+Once configured you should be able to choose the Zotero Integration command from the command palette (Command P) that should the activate the Zotero search bar.
+Selecting a reference from the Zotero search should produce either insert a citation in the current note or create a literature note.
+The resulting citation should look something like this:
+Lee, J. D., & See, K. A. (2004).
+Trust in automation: Designing for appropriate reliance. _Human Factors_, _46_(1), 50–80.

 The resulting literature note should look something like this:
 ![11c3h2 Zotero Integration plugin_image_1.png|600](/img/user/Attachments/11c3h2%20Zotero%20Integration%20plugin_image_1.png)